yellobyte/ESP32-DevBoards-Getting-Started/README.md

 But have you ever wondered why your dev board sometimes is resetting when you start the Serial Monitor task and your development environment (PlatformIO or Arduino IDE) performs a successful software upload to the ESP32 and resets the board afterwards without prompting to press any button ?

-Almost each ESP32 dev board contains a 2 transistor circuit which is used to auto reset the ESP32 chip or put it in boot mode.
+Almost each ESP32 dev board contains a 2 transistor circuit which enables any IDE to auto reset the ESP32 chip or put it in boot mode.

 <p align="center"><img src="https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/reset_and_software_upload/ESP32_reset_and_upload_circuitry_only.jpg" height="180"/></p>